 The first NEG ECP conference was held in 1973 with the goal of advancing common interests.
 Due to the actors involved, the NEG ECP has the potential to take leadership on regional binational energy governance.
 Planning cooperation in New England advanced in December 2013, when the New England Governors released the "Regional Energy Infrastructure Initiative," which commits the states to increase regional cooperation on renewable energy and on energy infrastructure issues (New England Governors 2013).
+However, the future of this initiative is uncertain as Massachusetts has since backed away.
 The NEG ECP should expand regional cooperation within New England across the Canada-US border with the following recommendations.